nationalarchives/dr2-ingest/scala/lambdas/postingest-state-change-handler/README.md

    2. queue order - (starting from 1) the queue order denotes the order in which to call the queues
    3. queue url - the url to send the message to
    4. result attribute name - the name of the attribute (of the item) that has the queue result (state); this is defined in the DynamoFormatters library
-   5. result attribute name case class alias - the name of the property in the `PostIngestStatusTableItem` case class that will hold the result (state) of the queue;
+   5. result attribute name case class alias - the name of the property in the `PostIngestStateTableItem` case class that will hold the result (state) of the queue;
       1. when DDB reads the item out of the table, it is saved to a case class and each attribute name is given a camel cased equivalent/alternative